Best Cities of Lithuania

 Why Visit Lithuania?

-I had heard that Lithuania has a picturesque countryside, colourful wooden houses, a beautiful sandy coastline, thousands of lakes and rivers and a third of the territory is forest.
-So, I was keen to see as much of these on my road-trip.
+I had heard that Lithuania has a picturesque countryside, colourful wooden houses, a beautiful sandy coastline, thousands of lakes and rivers.
+Did you know that a third of the territory is forest?
+So, I was keen to see as much of nature as I could on my road-trip.

 When to Visit Lithuania?

 Choosing when to visit Vilnius in Lithuania is important especially if you are not fond of cold weather.
-Generally, it is a hot and sunny place during the short summer months, but winter can be long and cold.
+Generally, it is a hot and sunny place during the short summer months, however winter can be long and cold!
 Whilst most Europeans seek warmer destinations, visitors from other countries are attracted and want to experience what a magical winter wonderland offers.

 Whether you visit in summer or winter come expecting some wet weather as it can rain a lot in Lithuania.
 Beach lovers and those who follow the sun would be wise to visit in July and August however, remember you may still need a jacket at night.